PHPloy - Incremental Git (S)FTP deployment tool that supports submodules, multiple servers and rollbacks.

 PHPLOY_PASS environment variable, PHPloy will interactively ask you for your password.

-There is also an option to store the password in a file called
+There is also an option to store the user and password in a file called

 This feature is especially useful if you would like to share your phploy.ini via Git but hide your password from the public.